lisfon/capstone-project/README.md

 ## File Description<a name="files"></a>

-This repository contains a Jupiter Norebook with the detailed analysis performed on the datasets provided.
+This repository contains a Jupiter Norebook with the detailed analysis performed on the datasets provided and the step-by-step implementation of the machine learning models.

 ## Results<a name="results"></a>